7 Surprising Side Effects Of Drinking Collagen That You Need To Know

 6. There Are Concerns About Heavy Metals & Other Undesirable Things

-Schoenfeld agrees.
-"There is some evidence that if animals are fed foods high in a certain pesticide it could concentrate in the collagen protein," she explains.
+Schoenfeld agrees, noting that the quality and contents of the collagen you ingest is important.
+"There is some evidence that if animals are fed foods high in a certain pesticide, it could concentrate in the collagen protein," she explains.

 7. It Might Increase Your Risk Of Kidney Stones